ocaml/opam/doc/pages/Packaging.md

-  containing arguments either as a string (`"./configure"`) or a variable name (`make`, defined by default to point at the chosen "make" command -- think `$(MAKE)` in Makefiles). `%{prefix}%` is another syntax to replace variables within strings. `opam config list` will give you a list of available variables. `build` instructions shouldn't need to write outside of the package's source directory.
+  containing arguments either as a string (`"./configure"`) or a variable name (`make`, defined by default to point at the chosen "make" command -- think `$(MAKE)` in Makefiles). `%{prefix}%` is another syntax to replace variables within strings. `opam config list` (or `opam var` with opam 2.1.0) will give you a list of available variables. `build` instructions shouldn't need to write outside of the package's source directory.
 * `install` is similar to `build`, but tells opam how to install.
 The example above should indeed be `install: [ [make "install"] ]`, but the extra square brackets are optional when there is a single element.
 This field can be